 The Prairies begin where the Rocky Mountains end, which is to say, Alberta’s western border with British Columbia.
-Moving east, the landscape proceeds to get very flat very quickly, as BC’s tall forests give way to plains, lowlands, and grassy fields.
-The dark soil that lies beneath is the best in Canada, and together the three Prairie provinces house nearly 90 per cent of the country’s arable farmland.
+As you move east from the Rockies, the landscape gets very flat very quickly, as B.C.’s tall forests give way to plains, lowlands, and grassy fields.
+The soil of this region is the best in Canada, and together the three Prairie provinces house nearly 90 per cent of the country’s arable farmland.
 Vast fields of wheat, barley and other crops remain among the region’s most iconic sights.
 Flatness is by far the defining adjective of the region, though the Prairies’ lesser-known and mostly underpopulated northern region is far more forested and hilly.

 Weather-wise, the prairies alternate between warm, dry, sunny days and cold nights, which get particularly fierce in the winter.
 Warm Chinook winds and thunderstorms have helped contribute to the romantic idea of the Prairies as a land with sharp, moody seasons.

 Owing to the region’s history of aggressive settlement and farming, the population of the Prairies is more evenly distributed than any other region in Canada, with towns and cities spread all over the interior of the three provinces rather than huddled along the U.S. border, as is common in the rest of the country.